Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-01-tips-and-tricks-process-design-part-1.md

 deactivated overnight.
 Of course, the user was involved in processes and had some open tasks.
 This provided us some headache because WEBCON BPS doesn’t allow to assign new tasks to deactivated users.
 Which is correct in itself, but unfortunate for us.
-We had to clean up, which means that we had to delegate the tasks, and check in which processes he was involved and may receive a task because of this.
+We had to do some housekeeping, which means that we had to delegate the tasks, and verify in which processes he was involved and may receive a task because of this.
 We were lucky, there weren’t many, but we realized that we would need a better way for this.

 We needed an option to get the following information for a given person.